10779692/GRAPQL-API-NODE-SERVER/README.md

   }
 }`

-9. To run a query to retrieve all users, use the following schema:
+9. To run a query to retrieve all users, use the following query:

     `query {
   users {